-This course is a five-day classroom training relevant for professionals who play a role in the daily implementation and execution of activities covered under Service Offering and Agreement in order to deliver business value delivered through quality IT services.
+This course is a four-day classroom training relevant for professionals who play a role in the daily implementation and execution of activities covered under Service Offering and Agreement in order to deliver business value delivered through quality IT services.
 This course is a free-standing qualification and is also part of the ITIL intermediate capability stream, and one of the modules that leads to the ITIL Expert Certificate in IT Service Management.
 The purpose of this training module and the associated exam and certificate is, respectively, to impart, test and validate the knowledge on industry practices in service management as documented in the official ITIL Service Lifecycle publications.
 Practical examples and real life case studies are used to guide and assist with the understanding of key concepts throughout the course.
 At the end of the five-day classroom training, the certification exam may be taken.The ITIL Service Offering and Agreement certificate is awarded to candidates passing the examination.
 Participants will also earn 35 Project Management Institute (PMI) Professional Development Units upon course completion.

 This course and qualification presents a complete overview of Operational Support and Analysis (OSA) including all its related activities.
 The course is intended to enable the holders of the certificate to apply OSA practices in resolution and support of the service management lifecycle.
 Candidates can expect to gain key competencies related to this certification.